cmscaltech/gpuservers/singularity/README.md

 ## Running the image

-For jupyter notebook refer to https://github.com/cmscaltech/gpuservers#jupyter-notebook To run an image refere to https://github.com/cmscaltech/gpuservers#singularity
+For jupyter notebook refer to https://github.com/cmscaltech/gpuservers#jupyter-notebook.

+To run an image refer to https://github.com/cmscaltech/gpuservers#singularity.